201 History of the United States I (3 (TBR: HIST 2010)) A study of the main currents and developments in American life from colonial times to 1877.

 331 History of Tennessee (3) (TBR: 2030) Tennessee history from the view of the culture of the Indian tribes living in this area through early European settlement, the Revolutionary War in Tennessee, and the organization of Tennessee as a state.
 Social and economic life on the frontier, the culture of the pre-Civil War South, the Civil War and Reconstruction periods in Tennessee, and from the Progressive era to the present.

-403 (603) Social and Cultural History of the United (3) Based on an analysis of gender, race, class and ethnicity, this course examines American society “from the bottom up,” looking at such issues as the environment, health and demography, religious values, industrialization, cities and suburbia, social movements, popular culture and everyday life.
+403 (603) Social and Cultural History of the United States (3) Based on an analysis of gender, race, class and ethnicity, this course examines American society “from the bottom up,” looking at such issues as the environment, health and demography, religious values, industrialization, cities and suburbia, social movements, popular culture and everyday life.
 1600 to Present.

 404 (604) Sex and Gender in American History (3) Topical study of sexuality and gender over the four centuries since the arrival of Europeans in North America.
 The course will examine important theories and trends within the vibrant subfield of cultural history.
 Focusing on the private sphere as well as the public sphere led cultural historians to examine issues of sexuality and to recognize its intersection with race, gender, class, age, time period, region, and culture.
 The course will focus on such themes as courtship, marriage, sexualities, the politics of reproduction, prostitution, sexually transmitted diseases, sexual violence, and sex censorship.